ayan4m1/multiarrow/README.md

 Hold down Sneak (left shift by default) to select the previous arrow type.
 Right click to fire the selected arrow type.

-## Permissions
+## SuperPerms / PermissionsBukkit

-Using the new permissions system built into CraftBukkit, it is possible to control which arrow types users have access to.
+Using the new permissions system built into CraftBukkit, it is possible to control which arrow types users have access to, among other things.

 1. multiarrow.use.all allows users to use all arrow types
-2. multiarrow.use.<name> allows users to use a specific arrow type
+2. multiarrow.use.\<name\> allows users to use a specific arrow type
 3. multiarrow.free-materials bypasses the check for required items
 4. multiarrow.free-fees bypasses the check for iConomy fees
 5. multiarrow.infinite allows users to fire infinite arrows